Castlegate Festival

 This is a celebration of heritage, arts and music at the Grey to Green project, Pollen and Quayside Markets.

 Castlegate is home to many art spaces, restaurants, bars, hotels and the National Videogame Museum.
-It is also the home of the award-winning Grey to Green project, Pollen Market (Sheffield’s first fresh flower market) as well as the Quayside Market in Victoria Quays.
+It is also the home of the award-winning Grey to Green project, Pollen Market (Sheffield’s first fresh flower market) as well as the Quayside Market in Victoria Quays and Marioland Skate Park on Exchange St.

-If you do not know the area or have not been for a while, please join us for 10 days of celebrations.
+If you do not know the area or have not been for a while, please join us for this year’s festival celebrations.

 Exchange Streetb Sheffield